 No, it can’t be!
 It’s your last day in Vail and you’ve got to go big.
 Your private instructor takes you back to powder skiing in Blue Sky Basin.
 Lover’s Leap awaits your intrepid group of Vail mountain aficionados.
 It snowed again overnight, and you’re making fresh tracks on each new run.
 As you make your way from Blue Sky back to the front side of Vail Mountain, your body is telling you it’s time for a massage.

-The Arrabelle Spa in Lionshead has openings for an alpine-inspired treatment.
+The Arrabelle’s RockResorts Spa® in Lionshead has openings for an alpine-inspired treatment.
 Their tranquil spa and mountain-modern aesthetic is both soothing and rejuvenating.
-A sumptuous steak dinner at Elway’s in The Lodge at Vail sets you up to be steps away from all the best nightlife.
+A sumptuous steak dinner at Elway’s Vail sets you up to be steps away from all the best nightlife.
 It just so happens a special event is taking place in town and there’s a free street concert.
 As you dance away the last night of your Vail winter vacation under the stars, you realize you never want to leave.

 Day 7: Until We Meet Again

-Ugh ….you have to pack and get ready to leave.
+Ugh … you have to pack and get ready to leave.
 Luckily, you have some time to run around to a few shops and pick up some mementos from the week.
-Baby bear gold earrings from the Golden Bear, a Vail kitchen tea towel from the Colorado Snowsports Museum, and a cowboy “Grit” hat from Kemo Sabe will help you remember the best week ever spent in Vail.
+Baby bear gold earrings from The Golden Bear, a Vail kitchen tea towel from the Colorado Snowsports Museum and a cowboy “Grit” hat from Kemo Sabe will help you remember the best week ever spent in Vail.
 Not wanting to travel on an empty stomach, you squeeze in a breakfast burrito at the Big Bear Bistro.
 As you make your way back to the hotel in your new Kemo Sabe hat, you take a last lingering look at the Gore Range.
-One more picture of this perfect vacation for your phone screensaver.
+Don’t forget to take one more photo of this picture-perfect vacation for your phone screensaver.
 Your limo is waiting.
 Your reluctance to leave this magical place is giving way to anticipation of a return trip to Vail.
 ASAP.